Supermoduli Space Is Not Projected: Supermanifolds

 We can compare the pair $(S,\rho)$ to $S(M,V)$, which comes with the natural isomorphism $\Id: V \cong T_{-}S(M,V)$.
 We find that the sheaf

 consisting of those local isomorphisms that send $\Id$ to $\rho$, is a torsor over $G$.
 The terms of the long exact sequence of cohomology sets of \eqref{Gdef}:

-therefore have the following interpretations: \begin{itemize} \item $H^1(M,\Aut(V)$ is the set of isomorphism classes of rank $n$ bundles on $M$, with the base point corresponding to $V$. \item As noted above, $H^1(M,\Aut(\exterior{\bullet} V))$ is the set of isomorphism classes of supermanifolds $S$ with reduced space $M$ and odd dimension $n$.
-The map to $H^1(M,\Aut(V))$ sends $S$ to $T_{-}S$. \item $H^1(M,G)$ is the set of isomorphism classes of pairs $(S,\rho)$ where $S$ is a supermanifold with reduced space $M$ and $\rho$ is an isomorphism $V \cong T_{-}S$. \item The set of isomorphism classes of supermanifolds $S$ modeled on $M,V$ is therefore identified with the quotient of $H^1(M,G)$ by $H^0(M,\Aut(V))$.
+therefore have the following interpretations: \begin{itemize} \item $H^1(M,\Aut(V)$ is the set of isomorphism classes of rank $n$ bundles on $M$, with the base point corresponding to $V$. \item As noted above, $H^1(M,\Aut(\exterior{\bullet} V^{\vee}))$ is the set of isomorphism classes of supermanifolds $S$ with reduced space $M$ and odd dimension $n$.
+The map to $H^1(M,\Aut(V))$ sends $S$ to $T_{-}S$. \item $H^1(M,G)$ is the set of isomorphism classes of pairs $(S,\rho)$ where $S$ is a supermanifold with reduced space $M$ and $\rho$ is an isomorphism $V \cong T_{-}S$. \item The set of isomorphism classes of supermanifolds $S$ modeled on $M,V$ (the isomorphism is required to be the identity on the reduced space $M$, but can act on the odd directions $V$) is therefore identified with the quotient of $H^1(M,G)$ by $H^0(M,\Aut(V))$.
 The base point corresponds to $S(M,V)$.
 This is the main result of \cite{Green}.
 In the present paper we will use only the previous identification of $H^1(M,G)$ itself. \end{itemize}

 The group $G$ has a descending filtration by normal subgroups $G^i \quad ( i=2,3,\ldots )$.
 We give three descriptions of these subgroups: algebraic, geometric, and analytic.
 We then use these groups to describe an obstruction theory for the splitting of a supermanifold.